neozenith/invoke-common-tasks/README.md

   -t, --test
   -y, --typecheck
 ```

 ## TODO

+ - Add task for auto generation of Sphinx Docs.
  - Auto-initialisations of some default config.
     - eg `invoke format --init` should set config if not present